 Wales overhauls team for rugby test v Georgia

-Williams switched to fullback from the wing, while flanker Dan Lydiate will captain the Welsh for the third time as the most experienced player in the team with 60 caps.
+Williams switches to fullback from the wing, while flanker Dan Lydiate will captain the Welsh for the third time as the most experienced player in the team with 60 caps.

-”We felt this week was really important to give a number of the squad as much exposure as possible to test match rugby,” Wales coach Warren Gatland said on Thursday
+”We felt this week was really important to give a number of the squad as much exposure as possible to test match rugby,” said Wales coach Warren Gatland.

 —